sumamazaeem/aws-bootcamp-cruddur-2023/journal/week1.md

 I learned about the openAPI, swagger, watched a few youtube videos and learned the concepts of openAPI

 I learned about the DynamoDB local configuration

+I learned about the git rebase, fast forward merge and how to resolve.
+I mistakenly pushed on 2ns device without syncing so i learned about advance git options for this sort of problem

+Rest of the week 1, I followed the code as usual given and follow all tasks